Note

 Let’s analyze the sample line by line:

-This line imports the EventsIterator class, which is used to get the events from an event file or a live camera.
+• Camera is used to open either an event file or a live camera

-for evs in mv_iterator:
+for _ in slicer:

 print("Events are available!")